ThiagoABaptista/Pokedex_Kotlin/README.md

  The user can then click on any pokemon and will open a sreen with the details of that pokemon.

- Also, the user can favorite a pokemon and then view a list of all their favorite pokemon's.

  To build it, i will use MVVM and retrofit to consult pokemons a raw JSON.